 Regularly checking volunteer postings is the perfect way to get a feel for the wide range of opportunities that exist.
 Whether looking for experience in a specific area or are hoping to get ideas on how broaden your horizons, feel free to review postings throughout the school year.
 Off-campus volunteer jobs are posted at the Career Centre.
 On-campus volunteer jobs are posted on Ulife.

 The Clubs and Leadership Development (CALD) team support students who are in formal leadership positions (clubs, groups, representative leaders), those looking to get involved in leadership opportunities, and staff who support student leaders.
 The team has resources focused on skill development, leadership development, self-awareness, team dynamics, and communication and conflict resolution, and we deliver these materials through training sessions and in collaboration with initiatives across the Division of Student Life.
 We also provide space for recognized clubs and groups at the 21 Sussex Club House and a drop-in lounge for student leaders.

 Mentorship & Peer Programs

 The Mentorship and Peer Programs (MAPP) team provides training, professional development, programming, events, and resources to students involved in academic, wellness, community engagement, and mentorship peer programs.
-They provide a central hub for student colleagues, staff, and faculty who promote student success.
+We provide a central hub for student colleagues, staff and faculty who promote student success.

 Daniels Mentorship Program